Key takeaways:

 A package room is a designated room within a building where delivery carriers can drop off packages for residents to pick up at any time.

 Usually, package rooms have controlled access so that only authorized couriers, residents, and building staff can enter.
-The best package rooms are controlled by a video intercom with a mobile app.
-That way, residents can access the mailroom through their smartphones, and couriers can access it by entering a PIN code.
+A video intercom with a mobile app controls the best package rooms.
+That way, residents can access the mailroom system through their smartphones, and couriers can access it by entering a PIN code.
 In addition, having a camera at the package room’s entrance adds an extra layer of security.

 The benefits of a package room include:

-Outside of installing some type of access control system, all you need to set up a package room is some shelving.
-Additionally, you can install security cameras and signs within the room to further discourage package theft.
+Outside of installing an access control system, you only need shelving to set up a package room.
+Additionally, you can install security cameras and signs within the room to discourage package theft further.

 How a package room works:

-1. When a delivery carrier arrives at the package room, they gain access with an access credential — usually a PIN code — via the intercom or access control system.
+- When delivery carriers arrive at the package room, they gain access with an access credential — usually a PIN code — via the intercom or access control system.

-2. Some package room systems require couriers to mark off which residents have received deliveries.
+- Some package room systems require couriers to mark which residents have received deliveries.
 This sends an automatic text or email notification to the resident, alerting them of the delivery.

-4. Residents can pick up packages any time.
+- Residents can pick up packages at any time.

 Watch how the ButterflyMX package room works: